adaptyteam/adapty-docs/versioned_docs/version-3.0/unity-handling-events-legacy.md

 Paywalls configured with the [Paywall Builder](adapty-paywall-builder) don't need extra code to make and restore purchases.
 However, they generate some events that your app can respond to.
 Those events include button presses (close buttons, URLs, product selections, and so on) as well as notifications on purchase-related actions taken on the paywall.
 Learn how to respond to these events below.

 :::warning
-This guide is for **new Paywall Builder paywalls** only which require Adapty SDK v3.3.0 or later.
-For presenting paywalls in Adapty SDK v2 designed with legacy Paywall Builder, see [Handle paywall events designed with legacy Paywall Builder](http://localhost:3000/docs/react-native-handling-events-legacy).
+This guide is for **legacy Paywall Builder paywalls**, which require Adapty SDK up to version 2.x.
+The [new Paywall Builder](adapty-paywall-builder) requires Adapty SDK 3.0 or later, which is currently not available for Unity.
 :::

 To control or monitor processes occurring on the paywall screen within your mobile app, implement the `AdaptyUIEventListener` methods and register the observer before presenting any screen: